 Evidence Review and Synthesis Centres

-Through a Memorandum of Understanding with the Province of Nova Scotia, the Public Health Agency of Canada funds two Evidence Review and Synthesis Centres (ERSCs) for the Canadian Task Force on Preventive Health Care:
+Through an agreement with the Sir Mortimer B. Davis Jewish General Hospital, the Public Health Agency of Canada funds two Evidence Review and Synthesis Centres (ERSCs) for the Canadian Task Force on Preventive Health Care:

 - Dr. Lisa Hartling (PI), University of Alberta;

 - Dr. Melissa Brouwers (PI), Dr. Julian Little (PI), and Dr. David Moher (PI), School of Epidemiology and Public Health, University of Ottawa

 The ERSCs appraise and synthesize the latest data on clinical interventions, providing the Task Force with a state-of-the-art evidence summary on which to base its guidelines.
 Other ERSC activities include the following:

 - Developing an analytic framework and key questions in collaboration with the Task Force;

 - Synthesizing scientific evidence in a transparent and reproducible manner;